-Although our total shareholder return (TSR) was not as strong as peers at the end of 2021, it has been historically very strong, exceeding that of the peer group, the S&P 500 and the Russell 2000 Growth Index from our IPO through 2020.
-While our shareholder value has declined in 2021 relative to these measures, our board of directors and senior management team believe this is temporary and are strongly committed to our Company's long-term sustainable growth.
+Although our total shareholder return ("TSR") was not as strong as our peer group and reference indices at the end of 2022, it has been historically very strong, exceeding that of the peer group, the S&P 500 and the Russell 2000 Growth Index from our IPO through 2020.
+While our TSR has declined in 2021 and 2022 relative to these measures, our board of directors and senior management team believe this is temporary and are taking actions designed to drive profitable revenue growth and ultimately shareholder value creation in the future.
+We are strongly committed to our Company's long-term sustainable growth.

-The information above reflects the period of time ending December 31, 2021, and the "Peer Group" reflected in the chart represents the current compensation peer group developed by Pearl Meyer in 2021.
-The group includes the following companies: 3D Systems Corporation, Badger Meter, Inc., Cerence Inc., Enerpac Tool Group Corporation, ESCO Technologies, Inc., FARO Technologies, Inc., Helios Technologies Inc., Novanta Inc., Power Integrations, Inc., Raven Industries, Inc., RBC Bearings Incorporated, Semtech Corporation, SPS Commerce, Inc., Universal Display Corp, and Vicor Corp.
-The Peer Group reflected in the chart above is different from the peer group referenced below, which takes into account certain changes based on the recommendation of our independent compensation consultant, Pearl Meyer, in 2021.
-See the "Peer Group" section of this Compensation Discussion & Analysis for further details on the peer group developed by Pearl Meyer and the changes made in 2020 for our 2021 peer group.
+The information above reflects the period of time ending December 31, 2022, and the "peer group" reflected in the chart above represents the compensation peer group used for 2022 compensation developed by our independent compensation consultant Pearl Meyer.
+The peer group includes the following companies: 3D Systems Corporation, Badger Meter, Inc., Cerence Inc., Enerpac Tool Group Corp, ESCO Technologies, Inc., FARO Technologies, Inc., Helios Technologies Inc., Novanta Inc., Power Integrations, Inc., Raven Industries, Inc., RBC Bearings Incorporated, Semtech Corporation, SPS Commerce, Inc., Universal Display Corporation, and Vicor Corporation.